B0llerwagen/Data-Science-Case-Studies-SoSe24/README.md

-TODO: resolve issue with model2 pre_trained not opening correctly

 # E-Scooter parking evaluation
 This is a comprehensive guide to recreate and / or use our model to evaluate the parking situation of an e-scooter